 Scrum follows Agile principles

 From Agile values and principles, developers have conceptualized different methods to help implement agility in software development.
 Two of the signatories of the Agile Manifesto, Ken Schwaber and Jeff Sutherland, formulated Scrum.
 Scrum is a methodology that defines specific roles and practices to create a flexible strategy in managing projects and developing products.
-For example, it defines roles such as Product Owner and Scrum Master who have specific functions working with the development team.
+For example, it defines roles such as Owner and Scrum Master who have specific functions working with the development team.
 Scrum also promotes self-organizing teams, face-to-face meetings, and short iterations or sprints.
 These practices all follow Agile principles and support its values.

 Kanban: the visual board